 And an actual standard (or standards) for AI has been slow to develop with the first just recently published by the Organization for Economic Co-operation and Development (OECD) which adopted and published its “Principles on AI” on the Law and AI blog.

 But in all that discussion, where are the AI use propositions for eDiscovery?
 Well the problem there is that eDiscovery vendors are traditionally close mouther about their systems.
-And since a primary feature of AI as mentioned by Ajith Samuel above is its “frictionless” adoption, then AI implementation is hidden by both design and practice.
-Legal technology has become more Fight Club than computer lab and AI has become the worst example of that proposition.
+And since a primary feature of legal artificial intelligence as mentioned by Ajith Samuel above is its “frictionless” adoption, then AI implementation is hidden by both design and practice.
+Legal technology has become more Fight Club than computer lab and AI in law has become the worst example of that proposition.

 I’ve written before that all this emphasis on new technology brings to mind my old friend, the late Browning Marean, and his love for the writings of technologist and futurist Ray Kurzweil.
 In his book, The Singularity Is Near: When Humans Transcend Biology, Kurzweil proposed that upcoming advances in technology would transform people irreversibly through with genetic alterations, nanotechnology, and artificial intelligence.